devnich/python-programming/README.md

 ### Must convert strings to numbers or vice versa when operating on them

+Types have different properties; more about this later.

     1 + '2'                         # Produces an error

     1 + float('2')